 And if this week’s theme got you in the mood for refashioning, browse the rest of our free refashion projects here.

-8. Sew a pussy bow blouse
+8. Sew a bow blouse

-Or if you prefer to sew from a paper pattern, how about this from Sew Over It…
+Sew our Bea Blouse with the PDF pattern in our Etsy store or if you prefer to sew from a paper pattern, how about this from Sew Over It…

 Also featured in reuse, recycle week… we loved seeing the contestants sew a classic pussy bow blouse.
 Sew Over It have the perfect pattern for you to try this look – find their Pussy Bow Blouse here.